OpenEducationAnalytics/OpenEducationAnalytics/modules/creation_kit/readme.md

 ## Module Impact
 List out the impact and benefits this module will have on learners, educators and the learning process.

+## Module Setup and Data Sources
+•	Description of data sources: what it is used for, data available, data format, possible use cases or OEA packages it can be used for.
+•	Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA

 ## Module Components
 1. [Pipelines](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/creation_kit/pipelines) for ingesting data from multiple sources into the data lake.